wealth Management Services

 - Analyze the data and develop recommendations around financial planning and investing.

-- Finalize an asset allocation plan tailored to your goals and risk tolerance.
+- Finalize a strategic asset allocation plan tailored to your goals and risk tolerance.
 We can coordinate the portfolio allocation across all client holdings to incorporate those not managed by AIS.

-- Monitor You will receive monthly reports from the custodian and quarterly reports from AIS.
+- Monitor.
+Although we embrace a long-term investment strategy, AIS stands ready at all times to implement changes to your account as necessary.
+You will receive reports from the custodian and quarterly reports from AIS.
 We will keep the portfolio allocation within a target range by re-balancing when cost-effective.
 We will discuss progress toward financial goals.
-If necessary, we will make adjustments to the plan or conduct additional analysis as life circumstances change.
-In taxable accounts we will optimize after-tax returns through year-end tax-loss harvesting.
+If necessary, we will make adjustments to the plan.
+In taxable accounts we seek to optimize after-tax returns through year-end tax-loss harvesting.
 We will assist with any financial questions that arise.